 - Make a list of the family's most important expenses while you have less income.
 (This means things you must have or do.)

 - Make a family spending plan to determine where your money will go.
-Refer to Setting spending priorities to develop a family budget you can use to cope with your income situation, another fact sheet in this Getting through tough times series.
+Refer to Setting spending priorities to develop a family budget you can use to cope with your income situation.

 - Decide where you will spend your money.
 Stick to your spending plan.
 With less income, each spending decision is critical.